 - 1/4 cup golden raisins

-- 1 medium sweet potato, peeled and sliced
+- 1 medium sweet potato peeled and sliced

 - Salt and freshly ground black pepper

-- 2 large carrots, peeled and sliced
+- 2 large carrots peeled and sliced

 - 1/2 cup plus 6 tablespoons unsalted butter

-- 1/2 pound (8 ounces) phyllo pastry, thawed
+- 1/2 pound frozen phyllo pastry thawed

-- 1/4 cup pecan pieces, toasted and finely chopped
+- 1/4 cup pecan pieces toasted and finely chopped

 - Coarse sea salt

-- 3/4 cup crème fraîche (see Note)
+- 3/4 cup crème fraîche*

-*What You Need To KnowHomemade Creme FraicheTo make your own crème fraîche, in a small saucepan over low heat, combine 2 cups heavy (whipping) cream with 4 tablespoons buttermilk.
+*What You Need To KnowHomemade Creme FraicheTo make your own crème fraîche, in a small saucepan over low heat, combine 2 cups heavy cream with 4 tablespoons buttermilk.
 Do not bring to a boil.
 Pour the warm liquid into a small container and cover.
 Store at room temperature until thick, 8 to 48 hours.
-Once the crème fraîche is thick, cover and keep refrigerated for up to 1 week.
+Once the crème fraîche is thick, cover and stash it in the fridge for up to 1 week.
 Spiced Crème Fraîche Spice up homemade crème fraîche with a hint of ground cinnamon, nutmeg, allspice, and vanilla extract, adding as much (or as little) as you desire.

 Let autumn colors and flavors dress your harvest table this year.
 This strudel marries red cranberries, golden raisins, and orangy sweet potatoes and carrots together for a taste experience that is to be savored.
 You’ll love how these earthy and sweet-tart notes harmonize with the nutty essence of the browned butter and toasted nuts.
 Give this strudel a pleasantly warm oven where these flavors can emerge, and you’ll soon be captivated by its superb aroma and taste.
 Serve this show-stopping strudel at home or take it out on the town…one will not be enough to go around.